 During cloning, the DNA-containing nucleus is extracted from an aged cell (derived from an aged animal) and put into an egg cell (of which the nucleus has been removed).
 From that egg cell, a new, young animal is born, with in many cases a normal lifespan.
 So during cloning, the DNA damage that the old animal has accumulated during its lifespan and from which the nucleus is extracted to be put into an egg cell seems to be suddenly repaired when the animal (and its successors) is born.

 This does not mean that DNA damage plays no role in aging.
 It just means that DNA is just one part of why we age, and very likely not even the most important reason.

 A decline of the epigenome could be one of the most important reasons why we age.

 The epigenome determines which genes are active and which ones are not.
 You can look at the epigenome as an on-off switch for our genes.
 When we get older, the epigenome becomes dysregulated: genes that should be switched off are switched on (like cancer-promoting genes), and genes that should be turned on are turned off (like genes that protect and repair our cells).
-Also, the hugely complex machinery that winds up our DNA becomes less organised, so that the DNA and eventually the entire cell becomes unstable.
+Also, the hugely complex machinery that winds up our DNA becomes less organized, so that the DNA and eventually the entire cell becomes unstable.

 Some scientists believe that we mainly age because of epigenetic dysregulation and not because of DNA damage.
 Substances like alpha-ketoglutarate, microdosed lithium, vitamin C, NMN, and glycine can improve the epigenome.

 Proteins are the building blocks and workhorses of our cells.
 A cell contains millions of proteins.
 These proteins are continuously built up and broken down in a complex and intricate recycling process.
 However, this process is not perfect.
 Here and there proteins are not broken down and start to linger around in and around the cells.
 They also start to clump together.
 These protein clumps hamper the functioning of the cells.
 This “protein toxicity” caused by what is also known as a “Loss of Proteostasis”, is one of the reasons why we age.